 Some of the common complaints are:

-- Constant Contact: some parts of the legacy UI, fewer features of an advanced nature, confusion as to which pricing tiers include advanced tools, and questions about competitors that have a more built-in CRM.
+- Constant Contact: some parts of the legacy UI, fewer advanced features, confusion about which pricing tiers include advanced tools, and questions about competitors with more built-in CRM.

 - Mailchimp: the increasing Mailchimp pricing as lists grow, a learning curve around journeys, and a feeling that small teams may be paying for features that they do not use.

-When users decide to look for Constant Contact alternatives or a new Mailchimp alternative, these are usually their pain points that have led to such a decision.
+When users look for Constant Contact alternatives or a new Mailchimp alternative, these are usually the pain points that drive the decision.

 What Power Users & Agencies Prefer